schalkventer/territories/README.md

 ]
 ```

-Each of the keys bove also has a namesake folder in the root `data` folder.
+Each of the keys above also has a namesake folder in the root `json` folder.
 Each of these have their own `keys.json` and `preview.json` files following the same structure.
 Note that _subdivision_ is the umbrella term used by the ISO 3166-2 for the highest territorial unit under country.
 This can be states, provinces, districts, prefectures, _et al._

 For example [AD/keys.json](https://github.com/schalkventer/territories/blob/master/packages/json/AD/keys.json):